-[Visual Basic] Public Overridable Function GetBytes( _ ByVal i As Integer, _ ByVal fieldOffset As Long, _ ByVal buffer2() As Byte, _ ByVal bufferoffset As Integer, _ ByVal length As Integer _ ) As Long Implements IDataRecord.GetBytes [C#] public virtual long GetBytes( int i, long fieldOffset, byte buffer2, int bufferoffset, int length ); [C++] public: virtual __int64 GetBytes( int i, __int64 fieldOffset, unsigned char buffer2 __gc, int bufferoffset, int length ); [JScript] public function GetBytes( i : int, fieldOffset : long, buffer2 : Byte, bufferoffset : int, length : int ) : long;
+[Visual Basic] Function GetBytes( _ ByVal i As Integer, _ ByVal fieldOffset As Long, _ ByVal buffer() As Byte, _ ByVal bufferoffset As Integer, _ ByVal length As Integer _ ) As Long [C#] long GetBytes( int i, long fieldOffset, byte buffer, int bufferoffset, int length ); [C++] __int64 GetBytes( int i, __int64 fieldOffset, unsigned char buffer __gc, int bufferoffset, int length ); [JScript] function GetBytes( i : int, fieldOffset : long, buffer : Byte, bufferoffset : int, length : int ) : long;

 - The zero-based column ordinal.

-- The index within the field where the read operation is to begin.
+- The index within the field from which to begin the read operation.

 - The buffer into which to read the stream of bytes.

-- The index where buffer is to begin the write operation.
+- The index for buffer to begin the read operation.